 Kids love copying what you do, can you give them a cut off or mini version to do alongside you, or is there part of your craft project they can do?

 It’s not just little ones, my husband spent about 2 hours watching me have a go at an embroidery kit one Christmas before he piped up that he fancied having a go.
 He was good at it too!

 If you’re not getting peace at home to craft, or if you fancy some crafting company, why not look for or start a crafting huddle.
 You may find some already in your area.

-I know a fair few crafting huddles that have sprung up out of groups of likeminded crafters in a local area finding each other through crafting facebook groups or pages, or even the W.I.
+I know a fair few crafting huddles that have sprung up out of groups of like-minded crafters in a local area finding each other through crafting facebook groups or pages, or groups like the W.I.

-All you need is a decent size table, tea, cake or nibbles & good company – if you don’t have space at home and your project isn’t too messy, why not meet at a local cafe or pub?
+All you need is a decent size table, tea, cake or nibbles & good company – if you don’t have space at home and your project isn’t too messy, why not meet at a local cafe?

 Everyone can bring along whatever they’re working on, and it’s a great way to learn about new crafts or develop your skills.